pietroppeter/nimib/refactor_notes.md

   - [ ] frontmatter for markdown backend
 - [ ] accidental changes
   - [x] exporting sugar - am I sure about this?
+  - [x] mutated doc when rendering - I do not like it but not sure how to avoid it
 - [ ] cleanup
   - [ ] remove old newBlock
   - [ ] remove manageErrors (never used)
+  - [ ] remove all unused stuff in renders
 - [ ] check that projects that depend on nimib are not broken
   - [ ] nimibook
   - [ ] scinim/getting-started